cgmb/guardonce/README.md

 `once2guard.py -r "source_directory"`

 ## Caveats:
-The conventions used to identify include guards are hardcoded into `crules.py`.
-You can change the code there to match whatever convention you use for your project.
-However, if you have inconsistent include guard conventions, it may be quite difficult to use guardonce.
-Originally, guardonce was developed to fix my problems, and I simply didn't have that problem.
-Sorry!

-But, I like you.
-So, I found a solution and fixed the problem on the development branch.
-When I manage to find the time, I'll be releasing that as guardonce v2.0.
+There are a few sorts of repositories that could difficult to convert with guardonce.
+If you have inconsistent include guard conventions, defining the expected `guardSymbol` may be tedious.
+If you've indented your include guards, that may be a problem as well.
+Additionally, if you use a mixture of include guards and pragma once already, checkguard will not be of much help.

+These issues and others were identified and fixed on the development branch.
+The documentation, however, has not been written and there may yet be some tweaks to the user interface.
+When that is done, the result will be released as guardonce v2.0.
+There will likely be a beta soon.

+This project caught a lot of attention a little earlier than I was expecting. guardonce v2.0 should 'just work' for far more people than v1.0 does.
+The first version was written to convert my own repositories, and the second was developed to ensure that various open source projects were easy to convert.